ImRivals/RivalCord/README.md

 # RivalCord
-AIO Python Discord Library, Built In Joiner, Send Messages And More Directly From User Tokens!
+AIO Python Discord Library, Built In Joiner, Send Messages And More Directly From User Tokens!, Planned Release In November!